isinghrana/fabric-samples-healthcare/fda-drug-adverse-event-analytics/docs/04-CreateWarehouse.md

 3. Select your Lakehouse and press **Confirm**.
 4. From the top ribbon of the Warehouse, select **New SQL query** > **New SQL query**.
-5. Paste in the SQL query linked here: .
+5. Paste in the SQL query linked here: [03-SQL-CreateWarehouseTable.sql](./scripts/03-SQL-CreateWarehouseTable.sql).
+Notice that the script accounts for discrepencies in capitalization.
 Make sure you replace the names of your Lakehouse where the query specifies **YOURLAKEHOUSENAME**
 6. Select **Run**, and the query shouldn't take long to complete.
 7.